Azure-Samples/azure-intelligent-edge-patterns/Research/kubeflow-on-azure-stack-lab/Readme.md

 | 15 | [Using Models](#Module-15-Using-Models) | Check-point: into to pipelines |
 | 16 | [Uninstalling Kubeflow](#Module-16-Uninstalling-Kubeflow) | Check-point: clean environment |

 # Module 01.
-Pre-requisite check list
+Pre-requisite setup

 Even though the steps are very detailed, it is helpful if the reader is familiar with at least subset of the following: